Hurricane Omar: Impact

 Omar produced moderate damage throughout numerous islands, amounting to at least $80 million (2008 USD) and one death was related to the storm.

 While it was moving little over the south-central Caribbean, Omar brought prolonged tropical storm conditions to the ABC Islands.
 Sustained winds to near gale force battered the islands, although peak gusts to 58 mph were confined to Bonaire.
 In 24 hours, a maximum precipitation total of 4 inch was recorded on Aruba, while 1.7 and 1.5 inch of rain fell in Curaçao and Bonaire, respectively.
 The high winds damaged roofs on all three islands, and rough seas caused beach erosion and significant damage to coastal facilities.
 Some rain damage also occurred, with significant flooding reported in some parts of Aruba.
 In the SSS Islands (Saba, St. Eustatius, and Sint Maarten) strong winds from Omar, gusting up to 76 mph, and high waves caused significant damage and coastal flooding.
 On Sint Maarten, rainfall from the storm totaled to 5.4 inch.
-Damage in Saint Maarten was mainly limited to beach erosion and scattered power outages.
+Damage in Sint Maarten was mainly limited to beach erosion and scattered power outages.

 The island of Dominica suffered severe damage from Hurricane Omar.
 The village of Scotts Head, with a population of 450, was cut off from the rest of the country as roads were extensively damaged.
 The village also suffered water losses, electricity shortage, and landline telephones were cut off.
 Ports throughout the country were severely damaged.
 All barge access for hauling sand and stones were destroyed.
 The airport also sustained some damage.
 Seven boats ran aground during the storm.
 Minor damage was reported in Anguilla.
 Two hotels sustained roof damage, downed treed knocked down power lines causing scattered power outages, and the rough seas caused severe beach erosion.
 Three cargo ships and seven boats ran aground and two other boats sank.

 In Antigua and Barbuda, winds from Omar were recorded at 40 mph, with gusts to 48 mph.
 Intense squall lines brought torrential rains, falling at rates of 2 inch at times, peaking at 2.22 inch per hour from 0900 UTC to 1200 UTC on October 16.
 The maximum recorded rainfall was 9.1 inch however, up to 11 inch was estimated to have fallen in the mountains.
 Storm Surge was estimated at 2–4 ft with waves reaching 5–8 ft in height.
 Nine homes were destroyed and several landslides were reported.
 No fatalities were associated with Omar, and only a few sustained minor injuries.
 The most severe damage was dealt to roads and agriculture due to flooding.
 Seventy-five people were forced to evacuate to shelters as their homes were flooded.
 Several farms were washed away, including their livestock.
 Numerous farmers lost their harvest due to flooding.
 Damages in Barbuda were estimated at $18 million.
 Agricultural losses in Antigua amounted to around $11 million (2008 USD) and property damage amounted to $25 million.